bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 <!-- ![](./images/image018.png){width="5.0in" height="3.0544870953630796in"} -->

-As I said before, JavaScript had some rough beginnings.
-The early years of JavaScript were plagued by bad implementations, developers who just despised the language mostly due to poor documentation and it was greatly misunderstood as a language.
-This gentleman, Douglas Crockford, did a lot to help people understand the incredible value of JavaScript as a language and its strengths as well as its weaknesses.
+<p>As I said before, JavaScript had some rough beginnings.
+The early years
+of JavaScript were plagued by bad implementations, developers who just despised the language mostly due to poor documentation and it was greatly misunderstood as a language.
+This gentleman, Douglas Crockford, did a lot to help people understand the incredible value of JavaScript as a language and its strengths as well as its weaknesses.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 19. javascript - the good and the bad  (19) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->